bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 Following guide will introduce you to Segwit, its changes and how to fully employ all these changes with bcoin.

 ## What is Segwit and What Does it Solve?
-Originally it started as [TX malleability][tx-malleability] fix.
+Segwit was first proposed as a [TX malleability][tx-malleability] fix.
 Miners and Full nodes in charge of relaying or including transaction in blocks could change transaction hash and broadcast a modified version without invalidating the transaction.
 This prevented sidechains and some applications to be built on top of bitcoin blockchain (Lightning Network).